neostardustdr/hacktify/ClickJacking.md

 <img width="1100" alt="image" src="https://github.com/neostardustdr/hacktify/assets/121484808/d26fa08c-8a2b-468a-b486-9d1ef2291509">

-Now when we analyse the networktab in the developer tools option, we can see that there is no Xfame protection enabled so we can think that this site might be vulnerable to Clickjacking
+Now when we analyse the networktab in the developer tools option, we can see that there is no Xfame protection enabled; also no xframe-options availble so we can think that this site might be vulnerable to Clickjacking

 <img width="1156" alt="image" src="https://github.com/neostardustdr/hacktify/assets/121484808/cd7a827a-a008-46a6-adfd-e5c7a4c44e49">